Why Cloud-Based Computing Services Are the Game-Changer for Businesses in 2025

 SaaS vs PaaS vs IaaS represents different levels of control and responsibility:

-- Software as a Service (SaaS): Ready-to-use applications like Gmail or Salesforce
+- Software as a Service (SaaS): Ready to use applications like Gmail or Salesforce

 - Platform as a Service (PaaS): Development environments where you build custom apps